PinataCloud/Pinata-SDK/README.md

 ##### `pinata.addHashToPinQueue(hashToPin, options)`
 ##### Params
 * hashToPin - A string for a valid IPFS Hash (Also known as a CID)
-* options (optional): A JSON object with the following keyvalues:
+* options (optional): A JSON object that can contain following keyvalues:
   * host_nodes (optional): An array of [multiaddresses for nodes](#hostNode-anchor) that are currently hosting the content to be pinned
   * pinataMetadata (optional): A JSON object with [optional metadata](#metadata-anchor) for the hash being pinned
 #### Response